statistikat/STATcubeR/README.md

 STATcubeR:::sc_get_rate_limit() %>% httr::content()
 ```

-STATcube uses caching for the table endpoint by default.
+STATcube uses caching for the `/table` endpoint by default.
 If the same
 request to `sc_get_response()` is sent several times, this will not
 count towards the rate-limit (100 requests per hour).